LKWLaLa/restaurant-search/README.md

 ## Eatable
-#### A React based, allergen friendly, restaurant searching app
+#### A React / Redux based, allergen-friendly restaurant searching app

 ### About

 Navigating through restaurant/food options can be time consuming, especially for someone with severe food allergies, like myself.
 When traveling, I tend to spend hours sifting through restaurant menus, searching for potentially safe places to eat.
 The time has come to automate some of that work!
 Eatable is a tool I am building for myself, which will allow for nut and/or shellfish free restaurant searching within a specific city or zip code.

   - **Language:** JavaScript
+  - **Styling:** custom CSS
   - **Framework:** React / Redux
-  - **Styling:** custom CSS

 ###  Dependencies

- - This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
 - Restaurant data is currently from the [EatStreet Public API](https://developers.eatstreet.com)
+ - This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app), and also uses [Redux](https://redux.js.org/).

 ### Demo

 <img src="https://thumbs.gfycat.com/LameFondBagworm-size_restricted.gif" width="400">

+Live site available [here](https://dashboard.heroku.com/apps/eatable-app).
+Due to API CORS limitations, requests for data can currently only be made in Chrome, on a desktop.
+(The site itself is viewable across browsers and on mobile, but API responses will only be received when coming from the client as described above.)

 ### License: